-The Cadogan family has maintained a property portfolio centred in Chelsea, West London, for over 300 years.
-The Estate presides over a glittering collection of important period architecture which includes the Holy Trinity Church off Sloane Square.
+The Cadogan family has maintained a property portfolio in London’s Chelsea for over 300 years.
+The Estate presides over a glittering collection of important period architecture which includes the Holy Trinity Church, just off Sloane Square.

-Maintenance of the church revealed that the existing heating system was not only inadequate for the lofty interior of the church but was dehydrating the timber elements of the structure.
-This was of particular concern to the engineers due to replace the Church’s Organ.
+Maintenance revealed that the existing heating system was not only inadequate for the lofty interior of the church but was also dehydrating the structure’s timber.
+This was of particular concern to the engineers due to replace the church organ.

-Gratte Brothers was commissioned to conduct a feasibility study into a replacement system.
-A full 3D survey of the building was conducted including the interior space of the balcony section that would house the ductwork.
+Gratte Brothers was commissioned to conduct a feasibility study into a replacement system, and so a full 3D survey of the building was conducted.

-To ensure a temperate climate for the parishioners and the new Organ, Gratte Brothers prepared a computational fluid dynamics report for the chosen solution, new Gas Fired Air Handling Units fitted with a noise reducing membrane and Humidification Unit.
-Key to the solution would be to replace the existing Grilles with motorised multi directional units and increase the number.
-Using the Fluid dynamics report Gratte Brothers was able to configure the grilles for best performance.
+To ensure a temperate climate for the parishioners and the new organ, a computational fluid dynamics report was prepared for the chosen solution: new gas-fired air-handling units fitted with a noise-reducing membrane and humidification unit.
+Key to the solution would be to replace the existing grilles with motorised multi-directional units and increase the number.
+Using the fluid dynamics report, Gratte Brothers configured the grilles for best performance.

-Having provided the detailed study, Gratte Brothers was awarded the contract to fit the system.
-This installation was undertaken whilst the building was a functioning place of worship and was commissioned before Winter took hold.
+After providing this detailed study, Gratte Brothers was awarded the contract to fit the system.
+The installation was undertaken whilst the building was a functioning place of worship and was commissioned before winter took hold.